apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery.md

 ## Configuration

-The BigQuery connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.
+The BigQuery connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Apache Pekko Connectors.
 Additional BigQuery-specific configuration settings can be found in its @github[reference.conf](/google-cloud-bigquery/src/main/resources/reference.conf).

 ## Imports